J. C. Williamson's: Later years

+The company's activities extended to London's West End, where it produced, among others, seasons of the musicals High Jinks (in 1916), and Mr. Cinders, together with the revue Coo-ee! and the plays Little Accident and Coquette, in 1929.
 In 1930, James Nevin became manager of the Williamson London office.
 In 1937, New Zealand businessman Sir John McKenzie became chairman, and Ernest C. Rolls was appointed to the board and made managing director and principal producer of J. C. Williamson.
 By 1938, the Tait brothers were running Williamson's property and investment company.
 In 1941, Viola Hogg Wilson, a former principal soprano with the D'Oyly Carte Opera Company who had toured with the Williamson company beginning in 1940, married Frank Tait, later becoming an artistic director of the company.
 By 1943, the brothers were also running J. C. Williamson Theatres, Ltd., and Frank eventually became managing director.
 He died in 1965.

-The company's activities extended to London's West End, where it produced, among others, seasons of the musicals High Jinks (in 1916), and Mr. Cinders, together with the revue Coo-ee! and the plays Little Accident and Coquette, in 1929.

 In addition to operating its film company and its property and investments company, J. C. Williamson Ltd. (the name changed many times over the years), continued to produce seasons of Gilbert and Sullivan operas, seasons of operetta, musical comedy, straight plays, pantomimes and occasional musical revues, and later grand opera, ballet seasons, and concert tours by visiting celebrity singers and musicians, at the many theatres that it owned or leased throughout Australia and New Zealand.
 Following World War II, the company presented long-running productions of new American musicals, beginning with Annie Get Your Gun starring Evie Hayes which opened at Melbourne's His Majesty's Theatre in July 1947.
+Plays produced by Williamson's in this period included: